crashvb/pytest-docker-registry-fixtures/README.md

 ### <a name="docker_registry_certs"></a> docker_registry_certs

-Returns the path to a self-signed certificate and private key that are used by the secure docker registry service.
+Returns the paths of the self-signed certificate authority certificate, certificate, and private key that are used by the secure docker registry service.
 This fixture is used to instantiate the secure docker registry service.

+#### NamedTuple Fields

+The following fields are defined in the tuple provided by this fixture:

+* **ca_certificate** - Path to the self-signed certificate authority certificate.
+* **ca_private_key** - Path to the self-signed certificate authority private key.
+* **certificate** - Path to the certificate.
+* **private_key** - Path to the private key.

+Typing is provided by `pytest_docker_registry_fixtures.DockerRegistryCerts`.

 ### <a name="docker_registry_hwpasswd"></a> docker_registry_htpasswd